-This recipe for Cream of Turnip Soup can be used as meal on its own and would be served with a big slice of home made Wheaten Bread or it can be used as a starter followed by a few slices of Ham and tomatoes.
-Either way it is a creamy thick soup that captures the rich earthy taste that is Ireland.
+This recipe for Cream of Turnip Soup can be used as a meal on its own and would be served with a big slice of homemade Wheaten Bread or it can be used as a starter followed by a few slices of Ham and tomatoes.
+Either way, it is a creamy thick soup that captures the rich earthy taste that is Ireland.

 Ingredients for Cream of Turnip Soup Recipe

 - 125g/5oz leek

 - 5 pints of chicken stock 9 if you do not have fresh chicken stock, stock cubes will taste just as good)